 There is a lot of misinformation about mental illness.
 In order to break down the stigma, do your research and provide as much information as possible.
 Print out some basic information to help educate others about what you are going through.

 Let Them Know How They Can Support You

 Your loved ones may feel like it is their responsibility to “fix” you.
 They may try to help you feel better in ways that they think are helpful, even when they’re not really helpful at all.
 Even when loved ones want to help, they often don’t know how.
-Give friends and family a better chance to help by asking directly for specific types of help.
+So, talk openly about your mental health.
+Give friends and family a better chance to help by asking directly for specific types of mental health help.
 And, set boundaries.
 Be clear with people about when you want their advice and when you just want them to listen.